-INGATESTONE & District
+Ingatestone & District History

-Winter
+Winter League Introduction

-For the 1958/9 season the league introduced a Silver Cup to replace the Wooden Shield's & the committee must of agreed at the time that if a team should win the league 3 times in succession, the Cup isn't kept, which was a good thing ‘cos The Thatchers Arms (Radley Green) won the trophy that season & also the following two seasons.
-It is worth noting that when this Silver cup for the League Championship Cup replaced the 2nd Shield, the league became "The Ingatestone and District Dart League".
-In 1963, a second division was first played, but the trophy which was purchased is missing and the whereabouts is a mystery, the runners-up cup exists and is in my possession, and in fact has been used as the Hatcher Runners-up Cup since 1979.
-The second division lasted only 3 seasons & it's assumed that the cup is still held at the Public House that won it in 1966.
-The 2nd division returned in 1993 and lasted 5 season's before having one season off, it returned for the 1999/2000 season.
+For the 1958/9 season the league introduced a Silver Cup (valued at 70 pounds) & the committee agreed at the time that if a team should win the league 3 times in succession, the Cup isn't kept, which was a good thing because the Thatchers Arms (Radley Green) won the trophy that season & also the following two seasons, the Thatchers Arms is now the Cuckoo.
+It is worth noting that when this Silver League Championship Cup replaced the 2nd Shield, the league became officially known as it is today, "The Ingatestone and District Dart League".

 Return to Top

-Format
+Winter League Format

-In 1984, the Pairs was increased to 501 and the Singles to 401, this followed the change in the Closing time of licensed premises from 10:30 pm to 11:00 pm a year earlier.
+In 1984, the Pairs was increased to 501 and the Singles to 401, this followed the change in the closing time of licensed premises from 10:30 pm to 11:00 pm a year earlier...

-In 1997, two games of 4 aside was added to the format, 801 best of 1 leg, straight start double finish.
+In 1997, two games of 4-aside was added to the format, 801 best of 1 leg, straight start double finish...

+In 1999, a further reduction in the number of players required.
 Each team now only requires 6 players & the format is three Pairs 501 best of 3 leg's, straight start double finish & six Singles 401 best of 3 leg's, straight start double finish.
+Again this change prompted an increase in teams, with 8 new teams joining, & after one seasons absence, the 2nd division is re-established...

-In 2003, the 1st & 2nd division's Six Singles were increased to 501 best of 3 legs, the newly formed Division 3 was 401 best of 3 legs.
+In 2003, the 1st & 2nd division's Six Singles were increased to 501 best of 3 legs, the newly formed Division 3 was 401 best of 3 legs...

-In 2007 it was agreed to abolish the NO BUST rule, the final old ruling to change.
+In 2007 it was agreed to abolish the NO BUST rule, the final old ruling to change...

-The throwing distance was 8 foot until 1977, for the 1977/78 season the oche was set at 7 foot 6 inches, but since 1978/9 season it's been the standard B.D.O. throwing distance 7 foot 9¼ inches.
+The throwing distance was 8 foot until 1977, for the 1977/78 season the oche was set at 7 foot 6 inches, but since 1978/9 season it's been the standard B.D.O. throwing distance 7 foot 9 1/4 inches...

 Return to Top

-Milestones
+Winter League Milestones

-1948 - League formed as "INGATESTONE & FRYERNING DART LEAGUE"
+1948 - League formed as "INGATESTONE & FRYERNING DART LEAGUE" by Mr A. Honeyball

 1959 - Dibble Shield introduced for the player with the seasons highest score